-At ease with the diverse music styles of the last five centuries, Ou regularly programs traditional European masterworks with more eclectic works in concert.
-She has recorded three of the most beloved cello concerti by Haydn, Tchaikovsky, and Elgar, and premiered several new compositions written for her.
-She gave the first performance of Hsiao Tyzen's Cello Concerto in Taipei and collaborated with Hsiao on the premiere of a number of solo and chamber music works throughout the U.S. and Singapore.
-American composers such as Richard Toensing and the late Daniel Pinkham have also dedicated works to her.
-Other unusual works that she has performed include Tan Dun's Ghost Opera for string quartet and pipa, Peter Sculthorpe's string quartet with didjeridu, and Reza Vali’s Calligraphy No. 4 for string quartet and Persian santoor.
+At ease with the diverse musical styles of the last five centuries, Ms. Ou regularly programs traditional European masterworks with more eclectic works in concert.
+She has recorded three of the most beloved cello concerti by Haydn, Tchaikovsky, and Elgar and premiered several new compositions written for her.
+She gave the first performance of Hsiao Tyzen's Cello Concerto in Taipei and collaborated with Hsiao on the premiere of a number of solo and chamber music works throughout the US and Singapore.
+American composers - Richard Toensing and Daniel Pinkham - have also dedicated works to her.
+Other unusual works that she has performed include Tan Dun's Ghost Opera for string quartet and pipa, Peter Sculthorpe's string quartet with didjeridu, and Reza Vali’s Ashoob for string quartet and the Persian santoor.

 B.A., magna cum laude, Yale University.
 M.M., M.M.A., D.M.A., Yale School of Music.
 Studies with Ronald Leonard, Janos Starker, Aldo Parisot.
-Former faculty of Yale, MIT, Harvard University, Gordon College (director of strings, chamber music, and orchestral studies).
+Former faculty of MIT and Gordon College (director of strings, chamber music, and orchestral studies).